 HZB Scientific Selection Panel

-In order to strengthen the synergetic use of neutron and synchrotron radiation, HZB has implemented the common HZB Scientific Selection Panel to assess proposals for neutron and synchrotron radiation beamtime at BER II and BESSY II in joint sessions.
+In order to strengthen the synergetic use of neutron and synchrotron radiation, HZB has implemented the common HZB Scientific Selection Panel to assess proposals for synchrotron radiation beamtime at BESSY II in joint sessions.

-The HZB Scientific Selection Panel is organised in eight Scientific Colleges, which have been grouped according to research fields, in order to facilitate discussions on the scientific merit of the proposals.
+The HZB Scientific Selection Panel is organised in seven Scientific Colleges, which have been grouped according to research fields, in order to facilitate discussions on the scientific merit of the proposals.

-All users applying for either neutron or synchrotron radiation beamtime are requested to choose the appropriate Scientific College for their proposal upon online submission.
+All users applying for synchrotron radiation beamtime are requested to choose the appropriate Scientific College for their proposal upon online submission.